Michelangelo: Uh yes.

 - This was prominent in earlier episodes of Beavis and Butt-Head.
 Standout examples include them playing baseball with a frog, painting a cat, blowing up insects with fireworks, and sticking Tom Anderson's poodle in a tumble dryer.
 When MTV censors started coming down on the show's content, this was one of the first things to go.

-- This was common in The Crumpets, notably with the family's dog T-Bone getting kicked by accident or on purpose, or hurt through other means.
-Whenever sparrows appear, they will almost always get injured or die.
-Other cases can be hypocritical, such as a bird lover massacring the birds living in her house with a flamethrower since failing to get married to her fellow bird carer, and one of the Crumpets caught on live TV for throwing a hugging pink penguin to a van, just after making a speech about protecting and loving animals.
-And one episode ends with a nearly entire menagerie (which was cramped in a trailer) dying after a vehicle collision throws it to a brick wall and their remains carried in a funeral procession.
+- This is common in The Crumpets, notably with the family's dog T-Bone getting kicked by accident or on purpose, or hurt through other means.
+More unluckily, whenever sparrows appear, they will almost always get injured or die.
+Other cases can be hypocritical, such as a bird lover massacring the birds taking refuge in her house with a flamethrower since failing to get married to her fellow bird career, and one of the Crumpets caught on live TV for throwing a hugging pink penguin to a van, just after delivering a speech about protecting and loving animals.
+And one episode ends with a nearly entire menagerie (which was cramped in a trailer) dying after a vehicle collision throws the bundle of animals to a brick wall, followed by their remains carried in a funeral procession.
+In season 3, at least, the animal cruelty/pain jokes are still there, albeit they've gotten less gloomy.

 - Family Guy: